geoawd/py-to-player/README.md

 ## Playing the audio
 To play the audio you tap the RFID reader with the NTAG-213 sticker.
 To make this easy, we stuck these on the barcodes of the books that we had recorded audio for.

-We also created some custom cards using an RFID card (MIFARE) that were decorated to identify what would be played: in this case [i]Zoom Zoom Zoom, We're Going to the Moon [i]
+We also created some custom cards using an RFID card (MIFARE) that were decorated to identify what would be played: in this case _Zoom Zoom Zoom, We're Going to the Moon_

 ![Custom card (That plays zoom zoom zoom, we're going to the moon](CustomCard.jpeg)